 Ptilopsis leucotis

-• White-faced Scops Owl are able to transform to ward off predators, by either making themselves appear much larger or smaller.
+• The white-faced scops owl is able to transform to ward off predators, by either making itself appear much larger or smaller.

 • Most prey is swallowed whole and the indigestible bits, such as bones, feathers and fur, are regurgitated as pellets.